How are Punjabi Dalits presented in English fiction, especially in novels by upper caste writers?

 I appreciate that Sahota’s book contains regional specifics like a visit to Naina Devi temple and Bhakra Dam.
 It brought back tender childhood memories, including a mundan ceremony at Naina Devi.
 However, Sahota’s narrative often strays and rambles.

 In contrast, Kala’s concise novel is a mature and compelling work, though not without the upper-caste blind spots.
-The gripping first half of the book is animated by dark humour and trenchant satire about bumbling policemen, government corruption, and human follies, reminiscent of short fictional gems like Vivek Shanbag’s Ghachar Ghochar (2017).
+The gripping first half of the book is animated by dark humour and trenchant satire about bumbling policemen, government corruption, and human follies, reminiscent of short fictional gems like Vivek Shanbhag’s Ghachar Ghochar (2017).

 The intriguing setting of the solitary house by the Satluj River aptly reflects the divorced, clinically depressed narrator’s barren life.
 The diabolical mess of Khalistani terrorism, criminal opportunists and sinister counterterrorism is captured well.